shaferskylar99/premierleague2020-2021/README.md

 An honorable mention will be Liverpool, who won the league in the previous season, and struggled with injuries throughout this one on a scale no other top team faced, still taking 3rd.
 They are tactically unique, and have been very, very successful in Klopp's era.

 At some point you have to push numbers forward to pursue chance creation, it's a matter of deciding when you can do so to maximize return and minimize the risk of conceding a goal yourself.
-Clearly, when clubs make their own unique gameplans on the manner, they tend to find the most success.
+Clearly, when clubs make their own choices based on unique ideas, they tend to find the most success.
 I think that is a beautiful part of football.

 ## 6. Manchester United Needs Direction